boshtannik/embedded-nano-mesh/README.md

 ```

 ### Send Ping-Pong Method
-The `send_ping_pong` method sends a message with a "ping" flag to the destination node and
+Sends a message with a "ping" flag to the destination node and
-waits for the same message with a "pong" flag which tells that the end device have received
+waits for the same message with a "pong" flag.
+Return value tells that the end device have received
-the message at least once.
-It returns an error if the ping-pong exchange fails.
+the message at least once or returns an error if the ping-pong exchange fails.
 The following arguments are required:

 `Ping-Pong time diagram`: